 Overview

 In June 2020, Masdar signed an agreement with the Ministry of Investments and Foreign Trade of the Republic of Uzbekistan and JSC National Electric Grid of Uzbekistan to design, finance, build and operate a 500-megawatt (MW) utility-scale wind farm project.
-The Zarafshan Wind Farm is in the Navoi region.
-With a capacity of 500 MW, the project will provide enough electricity to power 500,000 homes, when it is fully operational.
-In November 2023, the substation was energized and the first wind turbine generators went online to generate around 25MW of renewable energy.
-Once completed, the wind farm will displace over 1 million tonnes of carbon dioxide per year.
-Masdar will develop, build, and operate the wind project, which is set to be the largest of its kind in Central Asia and the first to be constructed in Uzbekistan.
+On completion in 2025, the Zarafshan wind farm, which is located in the Navoi region, will have a capacity of 500MW, provide enough electricity to power 150,000 homes, and will displace over 1 million tonnes of carbon dioxide per year.

 Project Info